brownie-coding/brownie-coding.github.io/badge4.md

 <img src="/PaddleDetect.png" width="400">

 5. Test your code!
+   * Does your Ball bounce off your Paddle?

 </details>
 <details><summary>7.
 Add a Sound when hitting the edge you are trying to defend </summary>